#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it will even out as time passes.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 7 garden can support plants listed as Zones 1–7.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+Be sure to read your seed packet for details.
+If you start seeds later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone

-This area is in growing Zones 8 or 9, but it’s desert, so utilize greenhouses to grow vegetables and herbs.
-Native plants like cacti, succulents, and other hardy desert shrubs will grow outside with ease.
+This area is in growing Zones 8 or 9, but it's desert, so utilize greenhouses to grow vegetables and herbs.
+Native plants like cacti, succulents, and other hardy desert shrubs will easily grow outside.
 Other beloved garden vegetables love the heat, like squash, cucumbers, tomatoes, and peppers.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many spring flowers are sensitive to that much heat and sun, so research to find which varieties can handle the weather before planting outdoors.
+However, many spring flowers are sensitive to that much heat and sun, so research to find varieties that can handle the weather before planting outdoors.

 An indoor garden of greenery is also lovely.
 Look into house plants and create an oasis inside your home.
 An enclosed porch or sunroom is a great place to encourage plant growth, especially with pots and plant stands of all sizes.
 Your spring flower seed choices, whether they're annuals or perennials, can also often get an indoor start.